aptabase/self-hosting/README.md

 4. That's it!
 You can now access Aptabase at `http://localhost:8000` 🎉

+**Note:** By default, Aptabase is not configured to send email via SMTP .
+You can either see the emails in the logs or add the relevant SMTP variables in the `docker-compose.yml` file.
+A list of all Environment Variables is available [here](https://github.com/aptabase/aptabase/blob/main/src/Application/EnvSettings.cs).

 > If that's not working, please check the logs with `docker-compose logs -f` and make sure there are no errors.